awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-long-polling-for-queue.md

 }
 ```

-### To configure long polling and send, receive, and delete a message<a name="configure-long-polling-send-receive-delete-message-java-api"></a>
+### To configure long polling for a queue and send, receive, and delete a message<a name="configure-long-polling-send-receive-delete-message-java-api"></a>

 1. Copy the example program for a [standard queue](standard-queues-getting-started-java.md) or a [FIFO queue](FIFO-queues-getting-started-java.md)\.